iriusrisk/startleft/wiki/Usage.md

     iac_type:                   Required.
 Type of the IaC File: CLOUDFORMATION id                          Required.
 ID of the new project name                        Required.
 Name of the new project mapping_file                Required.
-File that contains the mapping between IaC resources and IriusRisk resources.
-Providing this file will completely override default values
+File that contains the mapping between IaC resources and threat model resources.
 ```